Print

 Description

 This rich and creamy tonkotsu ramen broth is incredibly easy to make from scratch.
-It’s the ultimate umami-packed, lip-smacking ramen broth loaded with complex flavors and slurpy deliciousness.
-And while it requires ample cooking time, it could not be simpler or more satisfying to make (or eat).
-Plus, it freezes really well so you can make extra to enjoy any night of the week (all winter long).
+It's the ultimate umami-packed, lip-smacking ramen broth loaded with complex flavors and slurpy deliciousness.
+Plus, it freezes extremely well for up to 1 year if you want to double the recipe!

 Ingredients